Henry Highland Garnet: Early life and education

 In 1835, Garnet enrolled at the new Noyes Academy in Canaan, New Hampshire, but anti-abolitionists soon destroyed the school building and forced the Negro students out of town.
 He completed his education at the Oneida Institute in Whitesboro, New York, which had recently begun admitting all races.
-Here he was acclaimed for his wit, brilliance, and rhetorical skills.
+He was acclaimed for his wit, brilliance, and rhetorical skills.
 The year after graduation in 1839, he injured his knee playing sports.
-It never recovered, and his lower leg had to be amputated in 1840 or 1841.
+It never fully healed, and his lower leg had to be amputated in 1840 or 1841.

-Julia Williams

-In 1841, Garnet married Julia Williams, whom he had met as a fellow student at the Noyes Academy.
-She had also completed her education at the Oneida Institute.
-Together they had three children, only one of whom survived to adulthood.

 Ministry

 In 1839, Garnet moved with his family to Troy, New York, where he taught school and studied theology.
-In 1842, Garnet became pastor of the Liberty Street Presbyterian church, a position he held for six years.
+In 1842, Garnet became pastor of the Liberty Street Presbyterian Church, a position he held for six years.
 With his friend William G. Allen, also an Oneida alumnus, he published the National Watchman, an abolitionist newspaper.
-Closely identifying with the church, Garnet supported the temperance movement and became a strong advocate of political antislavery.
-What is political antislavery?
+Closely identifying with the church, Garnet supported the temperance movement and became a strong advocate of abolishing slavery.

 Garnet sheltered fugitive slaves in his Liberty Street church, and philanthropist Gerrit Smith announced in his church his plan for giving grants of land to disenfranchised Black men (see Timbuctoo, New York).